Navigating the Ukraine Conflict and Global Leadership - August 18th, Hour 2

 At the end of the day, these countries have a choice to make.

-And if you're dealing with the hand that you have, for you for us to achieve what you want would probably take a good eighteen to months to two years to for the sanctions to fully impact the Russian economy the way we want.
+And if you're dealing with the hand that you have, for us to achieve what you want would probably take a good 18 months to two years for the sanctions to fully impact the Russian economy the way we want.

-I don't think it's gonna happen immediately because you got to get other countries to get on board.
+I don't think it's going to happen immediately because you've got to get other countries to get on board.

-That's true, but if you think the killing is gonna stop, you can't trust Putin and it's gonna happen again.
+But if you think the killing is going to stop, you can't trust Putin and it's going to happen again.

-Well, it could, but that's what that's that's why on the other side of the equation, that's why uh Ukraine and Zelensky will get the security guarantees, including the equivalent of Article Five uh security measures.
+Well, it could, but that's why on the other side of the equation, that's why Ukraine and Zelensky will get the security guarantees, including the equivalent of Article 5 security measures.

-I mean, we don't want a full-on war in Europe to a full out war in Europe, do we?
+I mean, we don't want a full-on war in Europe, a full-out war in Europe, do we?

 They also pledged to help him out when he gave up his nuclear weapons, and we didn't do that.